Request Appointment We're Hiring!

 You can do all this normal stuff you do normally but if you start doing something that makes your tattoo hurt, use common sense, don't do it anymore.
 You can workout you can do whatever.
 You cannot submerge it in water, that's bad, so no swimming, no hot tubs, rivers, lakes or oceans.
 It's pretty easy.

 No, it will probably look bad.
-Your skins natural melanin will alter the color of the ink because the ink is sitting under your skin.
+Your skins natural melatonin will alter the color of the ink because the ink is sitting under your skin.
 Some people are lucky and the white will stay white, but most of the time it will turn an ugly brown or grey.
 We would recommend a light brown hue.

 VIDEO TRANSCRIPT: